open-edge-insights/eii-core/README.md

         `-- docker-compose.yml
   ```

- The user can edit the configs of each of these streams within the `build/multi_instance` directory.
+ You can edit the configs of each of these streams within the `build/multi_instance` directory.
 To generate the consolidated `docker compose` and `eii_config.json` file, rerun the `builder.py` command.

-  > **NOTE**
+  > **Note**
   >
-  > - This multi-instance feature support of Builder works only for the video pipeline i.e., **usecases/video-streaming.yml** use case alone and not with any other use case yml files like **usecases/video-streaming-storage.yml** etc., Also, it doesn't work for cases without `-f` switch too.
-In other words, only the above example works with `-v` taking in any +ve number.
+  > - The multi-instance feature support of Builder works only for the video pipeline i.e., **usecases/video-streaming.yml** use case alone and not with any other use case yml files like **usecases/video-streaming-storage.yml** and so on.
+Also, it doesn't work for cases without the `-f` switch.
+The previous example will work with any positive number for `-v`.
+To learn more about using the multi-instance feature with the DiscoverHistory tool, see [Multi-instance feature support for the builder script with the DiscoverHistory tool](https://github.com/open-edge-insights/eii-tools/blob/master/DiscoverHistory/README.md#multi-instance-feature-support-for-the-builder-script-with-the-discoverhistory-tool).
-  > - If the user is running multi instance config for the first time, it is recommended  for the user to not to make changes to the default config.json file and docker-compose.yml file present within the VideoIngestion and VideoAnalytics directory.
+  > - If you are running the multi-instance config for the first time, it is recommended to not change the default config.json file and docker-compose.yml file in the VideoIngestion and VideoAnalytics directories.
-  > - If the user is not running multi instance config for the first time, the existing config.json and docker-compose.yml files within the `build/multi_instance` directory will be used to generate the consolidated eii-config.json and docker-compose files.
+  > - If you are not running the multi-instance config for the first time, the existing config.json and docker-compose.yml files in the `build/multi_instance` directory will be used to generate the consolidated eii-config.json and docker-compose files.
   > - The docker-compose.yml files present withn the `build/multi_instance` directory will have the updated service_name, container_name, hostname, AppName, ports and secrets for that respective instance.
-  > - The config.json files present within the `build/multi_instance` directory will have the updated Name, Type, Topics, Endpoint, PublisherAppname, ServerAppName and AllowedClients for the interfaces section and incremented rtsp port number for the config section of that respective instance.
+  > - The config.json file in the `build/multi_instance` directory will have the updated Name, Type, Topics, Endpoint, PublisherAppname, ServerAppName and AllowedClients for the interfaces section and incremented rtsp port number for the config section of that respective instance.
-  > - The user needs to ensure that all the containers are down before running the multi-instance configuration.
-Please run `docker-compose down` before running `builder.py` for multi-instance configuration.
+  > - Ensure that all the containers are down before running the multi-instance configuration.
+Run `docker-compose down` before running `builder.py` for multi-instance configuration.

 ### Generate benchmarking configs using builder